roblatour/KasaSmartPlug/README.md

  //Turn OFF the plug
  testPlug->SetRelayState(0);

- //Read the plug infomation and relay state testPlug->QueryInfo();
+ //Read the plug information and relay state testPlug->QueryInfo();
  ~~~